 Ensuring that you and your family are protected after a railway accident

 Train accidents are incredibly serious; thankfully, they happen far less often than car, truck or even bus accidents.
 Because of their rarity, it takes a skilled attorney to handle a personal injury case that results from a train accident.
-At Plaxen & Adler, P.A., we put our more than 60 years of combined experience to work for our clients who were injured in train accidents, to build more comprehensive strategies designed with your needs in mind.
+At Plaxen Adler Muncy, P.A., we put our more than 60 years of combined experience to work for our clients who were injured in train accidents, to build more comprehensive strategies designed with your needs in mind.
 Our skilled lawyers know what it takes to win in court, and we out our know-how and our exhaustive knowledge of personal injury law to work on your behalf and on behalf of your family members.

 Types of railway accidents

 Plaxen Adler Muncy, P.A. protects clients who have been injured in:

 - Derailments.
 Derailments – when the train physically goes off the tracks – are uncommon accidents, but because of their deadly nature and extensive property damage, they tend to make the evening news.
 Derailments might be caused by a malfunctioning engine, or because of a problem with the train tracks themselves: debris on the tracks, broken or defective tracks or a mechanical error involving the railroad switch can all cause a derailment.